The Freshman Experience at Stevens

 Together these courses provide students with the foundation they need to become reflective, critical, expressive and articulate, intellectually confident and, perhaps most important, truly innovative.
 It also helps them become oriented to college life while giving them a common base across majors and schools, enabling them to build a sense of solidarity and community.

-Both courses comprising the Freshman Experience at Stevens will follow common syllabi and make use of the same textbooks, which means that every Stevens Freshman will be reading and discussing the same material, regardless of section or instructor.
-This will allow students to engage in discussions and debates about the material in virtually every venue of Stevens, from the dining halls to the sports arena.
+Both courses comprising the Freshman Experience at Stevens follow common syllabi and make use of the same textbooks, which means that every Stevens Freshman reads and discusses the same material, regardless of section or instructor.
+This allows students to engage in discussions and debates about the material outside the classroom.
 The text for CAL 105 has been published by Stevens and is given to all incoming students as our gift.

 This experience centers on a sequence of two common courses that every new student at Stevens takes during the first year:

-This course empowers students with the written and oral communications skills they need to participate in university-level discourse, and become thoughtful leaders in the global economy.
+This course empowers students with the written and oral communications skills they need to participate in university-level discourse.
 An exploration of seminal humanities-based texts sets the foundation for further intensive academic inquiry on individual and group levels, facilitated by the S.C Williams Library Research and Reference staff.

 This course introduces students to all the humanistic disciplines offered by the College of Arts and Letters: history, literature, philosophy, the social sciences, art, and music.
-By studying seminal works and engaging in discussions and debates regarding the themes and ideas presented in them, students learn how to examine evidence in formulating ideas, how to subject opinions, both their own, as well those of others, to rational evaluation and, in the end, how to appreciate and respect a wide diversity of opinions and points of view.
+By studying seminal works and engaging in discussions and debates regarding the themes and ideas presented in them, students learn how to examine evidence in formulating ideas, and how to appreciate and respect a diversity of opinions and points of view.

 Teaching Assistant Professor